Brunololos/counterfactuals-demo/README.md

 # counterfactuals-demo
- This project is an attempt of illustrationg Lewis's counterfactual truth conditions by way of a semantic game.
+ This project is an attempt of illustrating Lewis's counterfactual truth conditions by way of a semantic game.